alidarovolj/remalux-ar-test/Assets/Scripts/WallDetection/model_export/README.md

 4. Save these visualizations in the `test_results` directory

 This allows you to compare the quality and performance of different model configurations before importing them into Unity.

+## Model Analysis

+The analyzer generates detailed reports, including:

+1. Interactive HTML report with model comparisons
+2. Size and parameter charts
+3. Operation type analysis
+4. Performance recommendations

+View the reports in any web browser after running the analyzer.

 ## Using the Exported Models in Unity